GoogleCloudPlatform/gke-stateful-applications-demo/README.md

 #### StatefulSets

 StatefulSets is the controller type that is used to install a Cassandra Ring on Kubernetes Engine.
-This controller manages the installation and scaling of a set of Pods, and provides various features:
+This controller manages the installation and scaling of a set of Pods and provides various features:

 1. Stable, unique network identifiers.